 The word ‘man” in Genesis 6:1 (as well as in verses 6, 7, 8) is translated from the Hebrew הָֽאָדָ֔ם

 hā-’ā-ḏām and means ‘humankind.’
 In verse 2, we find the term daughters of men.
-This phrase is translated from the Hebrew בְּנ֣וֹת, bə-nō-wṯ, bath (pron. baht).
+This phrase is translated from the Hebrew בְּנ֣וֹת, bə-n -wṯ, bath (pron. baht).
 This term in the Bible means daughter, the female offspring of human beings.

-So, the phrase daughters of man refers to the female offspring of the human race at that time in history.
+So, the phrase “daughters of man” refers to the female offspring of the human race at that time.

 NEPHILIM

 The word translated as Nephilim (‘giants’ in KJV) in Genesis 6:4 is the masculine, plural noun meaning “bully” or “tyrant.”
-This Hebrew phrase, הַנְּפִלִ֞ים han-nə-p̄i-lîm consists of the words han, which is the definite article ‘the,’ and nə-p̄i-lîm, which is the masculine, plural noun nephîl (pron. nef-eel’).
-The word nə-p̄i-lîm is only translated as giant three times in the Bible.
+This Hebrew phrase, הַנְּפִלִ֞ים, consists of the words han, which is the definite article ‘the,’ and nə-p̄i-lōm, which is the masculine, plural noun nephîl (pron. nef-eel’).
+The word nə-p̄i-lîm is translated as ‘giant’ only three times in the Bible.

 A form of the word gib-bō-rîm is used in Genesis 10:8 to describe Nimrod as the first of these mighty men.
 As a result of the Fall, some human beings misused their God-given ability to rule over other creatures and instituted a regime of brutal force and violence.
 The terms nə-p̄i-lîm and gib-bō-rîm describe not giants but a class of brutal ruling men who dominated the antediluvian period between the Fall and the time of Noah and the Flood.

-There is also mention of the Nephilim in Numbers 13:33 in the report of the spies sent by Moses into the Promised Land.
-Ten of the twelve (Caleb and Joshua excepted) gave a very negative report of the Promised Land.
+The spies sent by Moses into the Promised Land are also mentioned in Numbers 13:33, where ten of the twelve (Caleb and Joshua excepted) gave a very negative report of the Promised Land.
 They spoke of very large people and called them Nephilim, the sons of Anak.
 Caleb and Joshua had a positive report but didn’t mention Nephilim or the sons of Anak.
-The majority report of the spies giving the negative report was probably hyperbolic and incorrect, as was found out later when the Israelites entered the Promised Land.
+The majority report of the spies was probably hyperbolic and incorrect, as was later found when the Israelites entered the Promised Land.

-Therefore, the phrases translated as Nephilim and mighty men refer to strong, oppressive, ruling men who governed in the antediluvian period.
+Therefore, the phrases translated as “Nephilim” and “mighty men” refer to strong, oppressive, ruling men who governed during the antediluvian period.
 They were not giant-sized human beings.

 FALSE INTERPRETATIONS